 In 1790 he started working for Grand Duke Pavel Petrovich (later Tsar Paul I son of Catherine II).

 In 1792-1793 he painted a series of views of Royal Residency of Pavlovsk and Gatchina.

 He was admitted to the Court and met Catherine the Great many times.

 Mettenleiter was a great artist of his time and a highly professional portrait painter.

 Although Catherine, at first glance, seems to look quite ugly, but spent some time and look at her again and again, and you see that she is beautiful, not ugly, yes, beautiful and the beauty comes from her eyes.

 What more then eyes can tell about a person, his wit, intelligence, character.

 Look in her eyes and you will see not a regular old women beaten by age, but a very powerful minded person with a very much alive glance that makes you feel the power of the intelligent and experienced mind.

 The last photo represents a work of J.J.
 Mettenleiter which is in Russian State Museum of Art in St. Petersburg.

-There is a man with similar age to Catherine the Great, but look at his eyes, no life, no power, no intellect compare to Catherineís portrait and he isnít a peasant, he is a high rank military officer.
+There is a man with a similar age to Catherine the Great, but look at his eyes, no life, no power, no intellect compare to Catherineís portrait and he isnít a peasant, he is a high-rank military officer.